axeluhl/sailing-analytics/wiki/planning/businesscases/orc.md

 ## Purpose

-Provide solutions to help organisations operating ORC/IRC/Yardstick based regattas to manage them and to enable  live moderation of such regattas to make them more attractive for the media, spectators and sailors.
+Provide solutions to help organizations operating ORC/IRC/Yardstick based regattas to manage them and to enable  live moderation of such regattas to make them more attractive for the media, spectators and sailors.

 ## Features